 Pierre Savorgnan de Brazza Memorial is the main memorial.
 Smaller monuments commemorate historical figures.

-Without large, formalized green spaces or arboretums mainly for tourism within Brazzaville.
+No large, formalized green spaces or arboretums mainly for tourism within Brazzaville.
 Green places are usually included in hotel grounds.

 Points by the river near Brazzaville offer views of powerful currents and more compact rapids, exhibiting the river's immense power.

 The Congo River's unique width, depth, and immense flow rate are its most significant prominent geological features.
-It is second-longest and deepest river in Africa.
+It is the second-longest and deepest river in Africa.

 For serious wildlife viewing, consult with tour operators about trips to areas like Lesio Louna Gorilla Sanctuary.